GlyphyAI/liteswarm/README.md

 - **Tool Integration**: Easy integration of Python functions as agent tools
 - **Structured Outputs**: Built-in support for validating and parsing agent responses
 - **Multi-Agent Teams**: Coordinate multiple specialized agents for complex tasks
-- **Streaming Support**: Real-time response streaming with customizable handlers
+- **Event Streaming**: Real-time streaming of agent responses, tool calls, and other events
 - **Context Management**: Smart handling of conversation history and context
 - **Cost Tracking**: Optional tracking of token usage and API costs